 Emergency Dentistry: Accident?
 Dental Pain?
 Call Us!

 A dental emergency can occur out of nowhere, leaving you unsure what to do.
 Although you never expect to find yourself in this position, it is estimated that one in six Americans will have a dental emergency this year.
 If it happens to you, you cannot head to your local emergency room because they are not equipped to handle the situation.
 Instead, you need to see a dentist right away.
-At BAL Dental Centre, we are always here for our patients, even in times of emergency.
-No matter it you have a toothache or have had a tooth knocked out, we will treat the problem, so you can get back to enjoying your day.
+At Bal Dental Centre, we are always here for our patients, even in times of emergency.
+No matter if you have a toothache or have had a tooth knocked out, we will treat the problem, so you can get back to enjoying your day.

 Don’t Wait!
 Call Your Dentist!

 As with any emergency, one that affects the mouth requires immediate care.
 Although you may be tempted to wait to see if the issue subsides, time is of the utmost importance.
 If you do not receive the care you need, it can lead to the loss of your tooth.
 To save it from needing to be extracted, it is best to call your dentist right away and then react accordingly to the situation.

 Dental emergencies can take many different forms.
 Depending on the issue you are having, there are several things you can do at home while you wait for your appointment.